THE PROPHECY

 So I gave my attention to the Lord God to seek Him by prayer and supplications, with fasting, sackcloth and ashes.
 I prayed to the LORD my God and confessed and said, 'Alas, O Lord, the great and awesome God, who keeps His covenant and lovingkindness for those who love Him and keep His commandments, we have sinned, committed iniquity, acted wickedly and rebelled, even turning aside from Your commandments and ordinances.
 Moreover, we have not listened to Your servants the prophets, who spoke in Your name to our kings, our princes, our fathers and all the people of the land.

-B. The second principle of spirituality we see in Daniel can be summed up in 3 words ... �gCommunicate with God�h.
+The second principle of spirituality we see here in Daniel, can be summed up in three words.
+Communicate with God.
 Daniel says, I gave my attention to the Lord God to seek Him by prayer.
-We need to ask ourselves, Have I been giving my attention to the Lord God to seek Him by prayer?
+We need to ask ourselves, Have I been giving attention to the Lord God to seek Him by prayer?
 How serious a matter is prayer in my life?
 Where is talking to God on my priority list?
 Is it somewhere down at the bottom of page 19?
-To the child of God who is spiritual ... prayer is as natural and necessary as breathing.
+To a spiritual child of God ... prayer has become as natural and necessary as breathing.
 Back in chapter 6, we read ...he kneeled upon his knees three times a day and prayed, and gave thanks before his God.
-God's Word to us in I Thessalonians 5:17, is,
+I Thessalonians 5:17, admonishes us,

-...pray without ceasing..
+...pray without ceasing...

-...the effective, fervent prayer of a righteous man avails much.
+...the effective, fervent prayer of a righteous man avai,ls much.

 Surely you desire truth in the inner parts; you teach me wisdom in the inmost place.
 Cleanse me with hyssop, and I will be clean; wash me, and I will be whiter than snow.